APPROX4/Instagram-Profile-Downloader-Script/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU_v3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments